aspLite/aspLite/asp/plugins/README.md

 The filename of your plugin (eg "helloworld.asp") also names the plugin: "helloworld" (without .asp)

+Finally, make sure to name your class cls_asp_helloworld.

 To create an instance of your plugin, use:

 dim myplugin<br>